melakue/Pandas/README.md

 # Heroes of Pymoli

-Pandas is used to analyze the data for gaming company for their most recent fantasy game Heroes of Pymoli.

-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Pandas is used to analyze the data for gaming company for their most recent fantasy game Heroes of Pymoli.The game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.The company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

 The final report includes each of the following: